dojo/docs/dojo/map.rst

     </ul>
     </div>

 This example shows you how to use dojo.map with objects.
 In JavaScript, objects are references, so you can not just change a value of a property without modifying the object itself.
-Luckily Dojo provides you with a method to clone objects: `dojo.clone <dojo/clone>`_
+Luckily Dojo provides you with a method to clone objects: :ref:`dojo.clone <dojo/clone>`

 .. cv-compound::